pydata/pydata-sphinx-theme/docs/user_guide/accessibility.rst

 different content appears on a website.

-If using a service like `ReadTheDocs <https://readthedocs.com>`__, these files will be created for you *automatically*, but for some of the other approaches below, it's handy to generate a `sitemap.xml` locally or in CI with a tool like `sphinx-sitemap <https://pypi.org/project/sphinx-sitemap/>`__.
+If using a service like `ReadTheDocs <https://readthedocs.com>`__, these files will be created for you *automatically*, but for some other approaches below, it's handy to generate a `sitemap.xml` locally or in CI with a tool like `sphinx-sitemap <https://pypi.org/project/sphinx-sitemap/>`__.